ChadFarrow/5050/NIP.md

 ### Kind 31951: Ticket Purchase

-A ticket purchase event represents a participant buying tickets for a fundraiser campaign.
+A ticket purchase event represents a participant buying tickets for a fundraiser.

 **Required tags:**
 - `d` - unique identifier for this purchase
-- `a` - campaign coordinate (kind:pubkey:d-tag)
+- `a` - fundraiser coordinate (kind:pubkey:d-tag)
 - `amount` - total amount paid in millisats (string)
 - `tickets` - number of tickets purchased (string)
 - `bolt11` - lightning invoice that was paid